Samarjeetkumarsingh/website/index.md

 The destiny has something else in my mind.
 Due to some personal issues and limited resources, I had to leave the IIIT-A in between.
 Later, I completed B.Tech in Metallurgical Engineering.
 I decided to write a book dedicated to Metallurgical engineering, which proved to be a turning point in my life.
 I got this book published while doing my Masters from IISc Bangalore.
 After this, I started [**TestUrSelf**](https://www.testurself.in){:target="_blank"} in 2017 from a tiny little room.

-**I write about education for underprivileged children, Exams, & Learning from my journey along the way.
+**I write about education for underprivileged children, Exams, & Learning from my journey along the way**.

 If you want to reach me out [Just mail me](mailto:samarjeet.xyz@gmail.com){:target="_blank"}